holochain/docs-pages/src/pages/references/enable-holo.md

 1. Ensure you are in the nix development environment by checking the shell prompt.
 Run `nix develop` in the root of your project's folder if you aren't.
 2. Run `npm start:holo`, which:
     1. Starts `holo-dev-server' and provisions instances (cells) of your DNA for two agents,
-    2. Automatically opens an instance of a network inspector called [Holochain Playground](https://github.com/darksoil-studio/holochain-playground) in your browser,
+    2. Automatically opens an instance of a network inspector called [Holochain Playground](https://github.com/darksoil-studio/holochain-playground) in your browser, and
+    3. Runs a local dev web server for the UI called [Vite](https://vitejs.dev).
 3. Access your two agents on your browser at `http://localhost:8888` and `http://localhost:8889`.

 The windows should not be very exciting yet, because you haven't edited the hApp to use the generated UI elements, but what you see on the screen should be some hints on how to proceed.